TRAIL NAME: Griffith Park – Starting at Merry Go Round Parking Lot #1

 Griffith Park – Merry-Go-Round –> Parking Lot #1

-NOTE: We will gather by the purple fire hydrant, in corner area of the parking lot next to the path that takes you down to the Merry Go Round.
+NOTE: We will gather by the purple fire hydrant, which in the parking lot next to the path that takes you down to the Merry Go Round.

 If, for some reason the direct link doesn’t work for you, you can also use this address, it’s the closest address to the Merry Go Round Parking Lot

 PARKING: Free in Parking Lot #1 and surrounding areas.
 (During Late Fall/All Winter: It may be dark in the lot, so make sure you wait to see a group of hikers gathering during the meeting time)

 TAKING 5 FWY NORTH FROM L.A.: Take the Griffith Park exit (this is right after the Los Feliz exit).
 At the exit, make a right on Cyrstal Springs.
 Continue until you see the next available left turn (you’ll see a sign that says Merry Go Round).
 Go up and you’ll reach what looks like a dead end but if you turn right, you’ll see the big parking lot, continue thru the first parking lot until you reach parking lot #1.